varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/StringConcatenator.md

 # String Concatenator

 The string value used in concatenating Integration Keys and Hash values (sanding element).
-Defaults to "~".
+Defaults to `~`.

-For a source column with an "SsisDataflowExpression" using the "FlexToBk(@@rs,ProductId,OtherAttribute)" expression the resulting string Integration Key would be similar to "AWLT~680~XYZ", concatenating the record source of the connection, the ProductId column value and the OtherAttribute column value.
+For a source column with an `SsisDataflowExpression` using the `FlexToBk(@@rs,ProductId,OtherAttribute)` expression the resulting string Integration Key would be similar to `AWLT~680~XYZ`, concatenating the record source of the connection, the ProductId column value and the OtherAttribute column value.

 Notes: